 Here’s another example

-The key learning from this test is that the words or copy you use have a direct and measurable effect on your conversion rate.
+The key learning from this test is that the words or website copy you use have a direct and measurable effect on your conversion rate.

 The article author tested his landing page without a video, with a video and with a video contained in a popup light box.